 Akira Sasaki and Noriko Fukushima's respective ratings

-Furthermore, like the BLANK, it has a double sidewall system, making the center position very strong.
-On hard slopes or when you want to carve well, stepping on the skis increases stability.
+Furthermore, like the "BLANK," it has a double sidewall system, so the center position is a very strong ski.
+When you are on a hard slope or want to carve firmly, pressing down on the ski increases stability.

 You might imagine it's for icy or groomed runs, but the board flexes well, so you can sink it into fresh snow and then pop it up with all your might.
 It's a board that can do things like old-school dolphin turns.
 What's more, the tail is strong, so you can do freestyle fun like tail taps